WebChangeDetector/webchangedetector/README.txt

 *   Set **automatic trackings** in intervals, from 1 hour up to 24 hours.
 *   Check **desktop and mobile** screen sizes.
 *   Receive an **email alerts** for change detections and check the changes.
+*   Send only alert emails when changes above the threshold settings are detected.
 *   **Share the change detection link** with your web designer to fix issues.

 == Installation ==